Mulugruntz/celery-pubsub/README.rst

 Changelog:
 ==========

+* 1.0.0
+    * Flexible requirements (no more pinned).
+Better to support a wide range of environments.
+    * Changed test framework from nose to pytest.
+    * Flake8
+    * Support for Python 3.9 and 3.10.
 * 0.2.1
     * Performance: Internally uses a ``set`` to store the subscribed tasks.
     * Updated Codeclimate as the `old reporter <https://github.com/codeclimate/python-test-reporter>`_ is deprecated.